SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-01-advisory-spookyssl.md

 and redeploying them is recommended.

 Sidenote:
-We also remind users to also review the workstations and laptops that are used by their staff and to install available updates short-term.
+We also remind users to review the workstations and laptops that are used by their staff and to install available updates short-term.

 ## Sovereign Cloud Stack Security Contact